yedits/aonsoku-fork/README.md

 ### Prerequisites
 - Node.js 16+ and npm
-- A running Navidrome or Subsonic-compatible server
+- A running Navidrome server

 ### Setup